 Best Crispy Southern Cornbread Recipe (5th Generation Recipe, Gluten Free)

 This crispy southern cornbread recipe is passed down 5 generations, so it’s tried and tested to say the least!
-It’s gluten free and simple to make, too.
-Quick, classic, mouthwatering comfort food you’ll make over and over again – kind of like easy buttermilk biscuits.
+It’s also impossibly crispy on the outside and fluffy on the inside.
+Gluten free and simple, you’ll make this classic, mouthwatering comfort food over and over again!

 The humble skillet of cornbread.
 For me, it conjures up memories of childhood and my grandma’s house.
 Every time my sweet mom comes to visit, she whips up a skillet of crispy cornbread goodness.

-The women in our family have been making it for 5 generations now, and it’s so special to us that I have it framed in my kitchen.
-The perfect quick side dish for any meal – you won’t be able to help feeling good after eating this country staple!
+The women in our family have been making this recipe for 5 generations now, and it’s so special to us that I have it framed in my kitchen.
+It’s hard to believe that my great, great grandmother came up with this recipe (or maybe even someone before her), and we are still loving it just as much all these years later.

 The short answer… yes!
 Here’s why:

 A whole grain is one that has not been separated and stripped of its nutrients.
-Cornbread contains many great elements like magnesium, calcium, iron, folate… the list goes on.
+Cornbread made with whole grain cornmeal contains many nutrients like magnesium, calcium, iron, folate… the list goes on.

 Corn bread contains all 10 of the essential amino acids, building blocks for proteins that control growth, cellular processes and organ function.
 A newer field of inquiry concerns antioxidants, chemicals that protect cells against damage by oxidation. (source)